pschaus/LINFO1121/source/part1/complexity.rst

 * :math:`f(n) \in \mathcal{O}(2^n)`
 * ...

-because all these functions are upper bounds than :math:`n^2` when :math:`n` is large.
+because all these functions grow at least as fast as :math:`n^2` when :math:`n` is large.

-In the majority of cases, we will want to choose the smallest possible :math:`g(n)` function that respects the property, since it will give us the most information.
+In the majority of cases, we want to choose the smallest possible :math:`g(n)` function that satisfies the property, since it gives us the most information.

 Notation Big-Omega (:math:`\Omega`)
 =============================================

 The definition is similar to that of Big-Oh.
-In bold the differences:
+The differences are shown in bold:

 .. math::